Why Does Fighting with Your Partner Hurt So Much?

 Slowing down and shifting out of a triggered state is not easy.
 You can do it on your own, but if a pattern has taken hold and anger keeps flaring up easily, counseling can help make the shift.
 You’ll find new ways to talk to your partner to heal the issue that has you upset:

 “It’s not about the dishes.
 It’s about my feeling you’re not really there for me.
-And that’s really scary.”
+And that hurts like crazy.”

 How to Find the Emotions that Heal Your Relationship